rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 The three-year Capital Bikeshare analysis clearly indicates a post-COVID-19 economic recovery, as ridership for both commuting and tourism/business purposes increased steadily over the three years.
 While a behavioral gap between member and casual users remains in terms of when and where they ride, both the EDA and spatial analysis confirm that this gap is narrowing: weekend ridership among member users is growing, and casual users are increasingly active on weekdays.
 However, this analysis raises further questions from both business and urban planning perspectives.

 From a business perspective, how can Capital Bikeshare maximize revenue from the growing e-bike ridership?
-While the discontinuation of docked bikes and the rise of e-bike usage present a potential revenue opportunity, given e-bikes carry a higher per-minute cost, the current data shows that classic bikes remain the dominant choice for both user groups.
+While the discontinuation of docked bikes and the rise of e-bike usage present a potential revenue opportunity given their higher per-minute cost, the current data shows that classic bikes remain the dominant choice for both user groups.
 Therefore, adjustments to pricing strategies or collaboration with public transit agencies may be worth considering to encourage e-bike adoption among riders.

 From an urban planning perspective, incorporating bikeshare station expansion into pedestrian-friendly and mixed-use zoning districts could further encourage ridership.
 As bikeshare stations require permits and coordination with local transportation authorities, strategic placement in high-density residential and commercial zones, particularly in underserved areas, could help bridge the existing ridership gap across the city and possibly expand the bike-friendly zone.